lovette/bootstrap-bash/README.md

 server, such as "web" and "database".

 ### Files
-Each role directory contains a text file that defines the role modules.
+Each role directory contains a text file that defines the active modules for the role.

 #### modules.txt

 Text file listing names of modules that will be applied for the role.

-	module|(module) [order]
+The following formats are accepted:

+	module
+	(module)
+	module first|last
+	module before|after module

 Blank lines and comment lines beginning with "#" will be ignored.

 Optional modules can be specified by enclosing the name within parenthesis.
+These modules will only be installed when explicitly specified with `-m` option.

+The default installation order is based on the order modules are listed in `modules.txt`.
+The order can be explicitly controlled by assigning modules a relative order.
+Modules can be installed `first`, `last` or `before` or `after` another module.
+This allows subroles to install modules before or after inherited modules.

 The `modules.txt` file in each directory above a subrole will be applied when a role is selected.
 This allows for common modules to be defined in common role directories.

-The installation order of modules can be controlled by assigning the module a numerical order.
-Modules will be installed in order.
-The default order is based on the order they are listed in modules.txt.
-Explicitly defining an order allows subroles to install modules before or after inherited modules.

 Package Management